AmasaDelano/dw-srd-offline/src/markdown/Moves.md

 ## Take Watch

-When you **you’re on watch and something approaches the camp** roll+Wis.
+When you **you’re on watch and something approaches the camp** roll+WIS.
 On a 10+ you’re able to wake the camp and prepare a response, the camp takes +1 forward.
 On a 7–9 you react just a moment too late; the camp is awake but hasn’t had time to prepare.
 You have weapons and armor but little else.
 On a miss whatever lurks outside the campfire’s light has the drop on you.

 ## Undertake a Perilous Journey

 When you travel through hostile territory, choose one member of the party to act as trailblazer, one to scout ahead, and one to be quartermaster \(the same character cannot have two jobs\).
 If you don’t have enough party members or choose not to assign a job, treat that job as if it had rolled a 6.
-Each character with a job to do rolls+Wis.
+Each character with a job to do rolls+WIS.
 On a 10+ the quartermaster reduces the number of rations required by one.
 On a 10+ the trailblazer reduces the amount of time it takes to reach your destination \(the GM will say by how much\).
 On a 10+ the scout will spot any trouble quick enough to let you get the drop on it.
 On a 7–9 each roles performs their job as expected: the normal number of rations are consumed, the journey takes about as long as expected, no one gets the drop on you but you don’t get the drop on them either.

 ## Level Up